tompazourek/BindingRedirectR/readme.md

 # BindingRedirectR

 A tool to analyse assembly dependencies, possibly generate binding redirects.

-It's only a proof of concept (pre-alpha) at this stage.
+**IMPORTANT!
+It's only a proof of concept (pre-alpha) at this stage.**

 ## Run